-Throwing a baby shower is supposed to be a celebration of friendship, parenting advice and the precious incoming new baby.
-Etiquette dictates that you don’t throw your own baby shower and, as a friend or family of the Mom-to-Be, the last thing you’ll want to do is throw an embarrassing party.
+Throwing a baby shower is a celebration of friendship, parenting advice and the precious incoming new baby.
+Etiquette dictates that you don’t throw your own baby shower, a friend or family member should throw it for you.
+As that friend or family of the Mom-to-Be, the last thing you’ll want to do is throw an embarrassing party.
 It’s a special event that will not only help introduce friends and family to one another but also provide the new mom with some starter items that they will need once the baby arrives.

 Set the Date

-Typically, the baby shower is held during the last two months of pregnancy, but some couples will wait until the Guest of Honor is born and can be present.
+The baby shower is typically held during the last two months of pregnancy.
+However, some couples will wait until the Guest of Honor is born and can be present.
 When planning a party, ask the special couple what time frame works best for them.

 Make It Coed and Family Friendly